WSAVA and World Animal Protection Partner to Improve the Lives of Dogs

 The 2019 International Conference on Animal Health Nutraceuticals is quickly approaching.
 Register now to learn about nutritional supplementation for companion animals and how emerging research in nutritional science will impact animal health and wellness in the years to come.

 Veterinary Professionals Explore Forming a Union

 A small grassroots movement of veterinary staff personnel, including associate veterinarians, formed the National Veterinarian Professionals Union (NVPU) in 2018.
 The NVPU seeks to draw attention to the plight of overworked, underpaid veterinary staff.

-During Adopt a Shelter Cat Month, Encourage Adoption and Routine Veterinary Care
+Encourage Shelter Adoption of Cats and Routine Veterinary Care

 The veterinary community can encourage clients to adopt cats from shelters and also educate them about the importance of regular veterinary care for their feline pets.